EliFBaque/RESTapi/README.md

-# Profiles REST API
+# FullStack WebPage.

-Profiles REST API course code.
+Using Django-Rest-Framework to create a REST API , and Django to create a WebPage.